eebasso/amrex/Docs/sphinx_documentation/source/EB.rst

 The default is for the face-based coefficients to be defined at face centers;
-to tell the that the face-based coefficients should be interpreted as living at face centroids, modify the setBCoeffs command to be
+to tell the that the face-based coefficients should be interpreted as living at face centroids, modify the setBetaCoeffs command to be

 .. highlight:: c++

 ::

-    ml_ebabeclap->setBCoeffs(lev, beta, MLMG::Location::FaceCentroid);
+    ml_ebabeclap->setBetaCoeffs(lev, beta, MLMG::Location::FaceCentroid);

 Tutorials
 =========